exoplatform/exo-documentation/docs/Administration.rst

 1. Click on edit icon |image314| in the actions column of the line **Create spaces** ==> A field with the
    current values appears letting you remove them.
-The edit icon becomes a save icon |image315| and a new icon appears |image317| letting you cancel your changes.
+The edit icon becomes a save icon |image315| and a new icon
+   |image317| icon appears to cancel the changes.

    |image319|